 The Internal Revenue Service issued Revenue Procedure 2000-37 on September 15, 2000, which provides a safe-harbor for how to properly structure a Reverse 1031 Exchange transaction.
 In a regular deferred exchange, an investor has 45 days to identify potential replacement property.
 Once the identification deadline passes, the investor is locked into that list of potential properties, and has to close on one or more of those properties within 180 days in order to complete a successful 1031 exchange.
 In a seller’s market with low inventory, these time frames can be very challenging.
-By contrast, a reverse exchange, allows an investor can take the time to find the perfect replacement property.
+By contrast, a reverse exchange, allows an investor to take the time to find the perfect replacement property.

 Uses a combination of tax law (IRC 453) and Trust Law.
 With this tool, taxation can be deferred on virtually any highly appreciated asset such as a personal residence, land, ranches, farms, investment properties, and even a vacation home.
 Livestock, crops, airplanes, collectibles can also be included.
 In addition, the money can be invested in the trust and the seller can now receive a taxable income flow from all of the proceeds and only pay taxes on the money received.

 Don’t let the 45 days identification period stop you.
 Learn how to sell investment assets stress free while at the same time giving yourself an opportunity to capture the proceeds at peak value without risking paying taxes and then re-purchasing at a later date.